Ard3ny/ard3ny.github.io/_posts/2023-01-09-Setup-RaspberyPi-without-monitor.md

 After this you can insert the SD card/USB into a PI, connect all your peripherals (keyboard and mouse) and a network cable.
 The other side of the network cable connects to your PC.

 We will need some sort of SSH client.
 One of the most popular and user friendly ones is the PuTTY.
 You can download it here.
-After you have downloaded and installed PuTTY, type raspberrypi.local into a hostname and select port 22.
+After you have downloaded and installed PuTTY, type "raspberrypi.local" into a hostname and select port 22.
 After that just select Open.

 ![img-description](/assets/img/posts/2023-01-09-Setup-RaspberyPi-without-monitor.md/faf.png)